tekniskamuseet/Creators-Toolkit/README.md

 -   [SGCT - Simple Graphics Cluster Toolkit](https://github.com/sgct/sgct)

 ## FAQ

-### Does the SQ5 mixer show up as an audio IO device where each speaker is a separate channel?

-Yes.

 ### Is it possible to have one output for the whole dome?